mcastellin/udacity-cloud-devops-capstone/README.md

 by querying the `/metrics` endpoint.
 Kubernetes will query the `pods/app_request_count_total` from the custom metric API and control the number of pod replicas so that every pod will manage the target 2 requests per second.

-Below an exampmle of a load run with Locust
+Below an example of a load run with Locust

 ![horizontal autoscaling](img/horizontal_autoscaling.png)